 New residential development in the School District, as shown in the Analysis, will generate additional students who will require the School District to provide additional school facilities.
 The amount to be included in the Alternative Fees is specified by statute.
-The Alternative No. 2 Fee of \$2.69 per square foot and the Alternative No. 3 Fee of \$5.39 per square foot are justified in the Analysis.
-The estimated average school facilities cost impacts on the School District per square foot of residential development as estimated in Exhibit E is \$10.73.
-As the actual school facilities cost impacts per square foot of residential construction is greater than the Alternative Fees, it is reasonable for the School District to determine that the Alternative No. 2 Fee of \$2.69 per square foot and the Alternative No. 3 Fee of \$5.39 per square foot are roughly proportional and reasonably related to the actual impacts caused by residential development on the School District.
+The Alternative No. 2 Fee of \$2.58 per square foot and the Alternative No. 3 Fee of \$5.15 per square foot are justified in the Analysis.
+The estimated average school facilities cost impacts on the School District per square foot of residential development as estimated in Exhibit E is \$10.29.
+As the actual school facilities cost impacts per square foot of residential construction is greater than the Alternative Fees, it is reasonable for the School District to determine that the Alternative No. 2 Fee of \$2.58 per square foot and the Alternative No. 3 Fee of \$5.15 per square foot are roughly proportional and reasonably related to the actual impacts caused by residential development on the School District.

 This Analysis and the information included in Exhibit E therefore establish that the Alternative Fees meet the requirements of Sections 66000 et seq. and such a determination by the School District as part of adopting the Alternative Fees is justified and appropriate.
-Further, as determined in Exhibit H, which reviewed the potential impact of Reconstruction, it has been determined that the impact of such units is greater than the Alternative Fees identified herein.
-The School District, therefore, is justified in levying Alternative Fees on all new development, including Reconstruction.
+The School District, therefore, is justified in levying Alternative Fees on all new development.

-By way of summary, the Alternative Fees will be used to fund (i) new school facilities, (ii) expansion of existing school facilities, and (iii) other upgrades to existing school facilities, but only to the extent that such items are needed to accommodate the Projected Unhoused Students generated from Future Units and to the extent that the use of the Alternative Fees on such items is permitted by applicable law.
+By way of summary, the Analysis shows that non-mitigated Future Units will produce additional elementary school and middle school school students and that the School District does not have the capacity or funds to accommodate all of those additional students.
+Alternative Fees, therefore, will be used to fund (i) new elementary school and middle school facilities, (ii) expansion of existing elementary school and middle school facilities, and (iii) other upgrades to existing school facilities, but only to the extent that such items are needed to accommodate the Projected Unhoused Students generated from Future Units and to the extent that the use of the Alternative Fees on such items is permitted by applicable law.